Key Points About Visiting the ICU:

 - A "password" will be required to obtain patient information from a health care provider.
 This password is not required to visit patients.

 Visitors may be limited to two at a time.
 We ask that visits be limited to those who are closest to the patient.
-The number of times you may visit and the length of visits may be limited due to the unpredictable nature of critical care.
-Understand the Medical-Surgical ICU is unpredictable: things may not always go as planned.
+The number of times you may visit , the length of visits, and the time you wait before you can come to beside will vary due to the unpredictable nature of MSICU patients.
+The unpredictable nature of our environment means things may not always go as planned.
 This can be frustrating, but we ask for your understanding.
+If you have concerns about your visiting routines, please speak to the bedside RN or ask for the ICU Charge Nurse.